Panorama Mountain Resort & Terrain

 Looking into Panorama’s stats, it’s easy to see why it’s a superb choice for a variety of skiers and boarders.
-The first is the 4,265 feet of vertical drop (1300 metres) of excellent fall line skiing, the 3rd longest in Canada, and 8th longest in North America.
-With 2,975 patrolled acres, and 50 percent of its terrain committed to beginner and intermediates, it’s easy to see why Panorama is a family favourite because it offers something for the entire family.
+The first is the 4,265 feet of vertical drop (1300 m) of excellent fall line skiing across the ski hill, the 3rd longest in Canada, and 8th longest in North America.
+With 2,975 patrolled acres, and 50 percent of its terrain committed to beginner and intermediates, it’s easy to see why Panorama is a family favorite because it offers something for the entire family.

 The village elevation is a comfortable 3,773 ft (1,150 m) and Pano receives 196 inches (520 cm) of average annual snowfall.
 Located in the Purcell Mountain range, Panorama holds the snow it receives and keeps it light and dry, so there are powder stashes to be discovered days after a storm.

-Panorama has invested heavily in snowmaking, with 40 percent of their main named runs being covered.
-This makes for consistent early season snow conditions, which is also why Panorama is a favourite early season ski race training destination for many national ski teams.
+Panorama Mountain Resort has invested heavily in snowmaking, with 40 percent of its main named runs being covered across the ski hill.
+This makes for consistent early season snow conditions, which is also why Panorama is a favorite early season ski race training destination for many national ski teams.
 Pano is constantly improving its world class ski race training terrain and facilities that it makes available for race clubs and national teams.

-Panorama Mountain Resort opens in early December and closes early April each season.
+Panorama Mountain Resort is located in the southeastern region of British Columbia towards the border with Alberta, below Banff, and opens in early December and closes in early April each season.